 In some industries, fixed costs are extremely high in comparison to the price of the service or product sold.
 Examples of high fixed cost operations include professional services (expensive compensation packages to the highly educated staff) and medical services (custom facilities, highly compensated staff, licensing, software and compliance).
 Others include education (again note the highly compensated staff) and manufacturing (cost of facilities, equipment).

 At the other end of the spectrum are low fixed cost businesses.
 These include construction companies (the variable costs are materials and labor), personal service businesses (labor is the variable cost) and gasoline stations.
 In a typical one gallon of gas sold, the station earns about 18 cents.
-So out of a $3.25 per gallon sale, the contribution margin is very low.
-So in this case the station needs volume in order to cover their associated fixed costs.
+Out of a $3.25 per gallon sale, the contribution margin is very low.
+In this case the station needs volume in order to cover their associated fixed costs.
 This is why you are seeing more and more stations with a vast number of pumps.
 They need volume to cover fixed costs.

 Cost and Financial Accounting

 Remember this article started out by stating that ‘fixed costs’ is a term used mostly in cost accounting.
 Cost accounting associates contribution margin with the underlying elements of the particular service or product unit sold.
 In the gasoline example, the sale of one gallon is $3.25, the variable costs include the gasoline itself and the taxes the station must pay to the federal government, state government, regional transportation authority and so on associated with the sale of that gallon.
 Its contribution margin (revenue less variable costs) equals about 18 cents.
 Well, in financial accounting, it is somewhat similar except for a couple of elements.

 First off, it is done on much larger scale and it refers to the entire operation.
 In financial accounting, the variable costs are generally included in the cost of goods sold section of the profit and loss statement.
 The fixed costs are found in the expenses section.
 Review this simple example below related to that gas station.